-In summary, besides bringing QA NL interfaces to new levels of performance in terms of precision, recall, expressive power and generality, CANaLI has introduced the concept of autocompletion for OA on KBs and demonstrated its important in applications.
+In conclusion, besides bringing QA NL interfaces to new levels of performance in terms of precision, recall, expressive power and generality, CANaLI has introduced the concept of autocompletion for QA on KBs and demonstrated its important in applications.
 In fact, CANaLI's autocompletion function reveals ambiguities in the NL sentence-see e.g. the "population" question in Figure 2.
 When presented with this question, CANaLI will show all alternative interpretations that are semantically and syntactically correct and then let the user select the intended one.
 A even more common and important situation is when, as the user types the question, the autocompletion system halts and tells the user that no mapping is possible between sentence entered so far and the underlying KB.
 As a result, the user will have to review and revise the names of properties and entities, and the CNL connectives used in the question to revise the question into one that is unambiguously interpreted by CANaLI.
 The effectiveness of the guidance and assistance so provided are greatly enhanced by the fact that the autocompletion system is extremely fast and thus provides real-time on-line assistance to users.
-This remarkable speed of CANaLI follows from the simplicity of the FSA-based recognizer it uses, and the compactness of the index and code it employees.
+This near-real-time responsiveness of CANaLI, that the user can test by accessing the online prototype [4], follows from the simplicity of the FSA-based recognizer it uses, and the compactness of the index and code it employees.